BruOp/personal-website/content/blog/frustum_culling/index.md

 }
 ```

-A few things that stuck out to me.
+A few things stuck out to me.
 First of all, we had to change the way our data was laid out in memory in order to take advantage of our SIMD lanes, so re-writing an algorithm might mean you need to make more fundamental changes than just swapping out your inner for loops.
-Additionally, those intrinsic functions are a bit scary from scary in terms of how they are platform specific.
-This can be address by using a SIMD library or something like [DirectXMath](https://github.com/Microsoft/DirectXMath), which takes care of using the relevant intrinsics for most CPU vendors.
+Additionally, those intrinsic functions are a bit scary in terms of how they are platform specific.
+This can be addressed by using a SIMD library or something like [DirectXMath](https://github.com/Microsoft/DirectXMath), which takes care of using the relevant intrinsics for most CPU vendors.
 Finally, you might feel like writing such code comes with a significant cognative and productivity tax.
 There are also tools like [ISPC](https://ispc.github.io/) that make writing vectorized code a bit less "artisinal", but I haven't had a chance to really play around with them.
-I should also mention that compilers are sometimes able to translate scalarized code into vectorized code, but since I was looking to write SIMD code as a learning exercise I didn't look into it very much.
+I should also mention that compilers are sometimes able to translate scalarized code into vectorized code, but since I was aiming to write SIMD code as a learning exercise I didn't look into it very much.

 Let's look at a less contrived example: frustum culling!
 That is, after all, the whole point of this post.

 ## SIMD Implementation

-When I started looking into how we could re-write this into SIMD, I actually found [a series of blog posts on optimizing frustum culling by Arseny Kapoulkine](https://zeux.io/2009/01/31/view-frustum-culling-optimization-introduction/)!
-However the series is specifically about optimizing it on the Playstation 3 (I think) and as a result it uses the SPU intrinsics that were part of Sony's/IBM's platform.
+When I started looking into how we could re-write this into SIMD, I actually found [a series of blog posts on optimizing frustum culling by Arseny Kapoulkine](https://zeux.io/2009/01/31/view-frustum-culling-optimization-introduction/).
+However, the series is specifically about optimizing it on the Playstation 3 (I think) and as a result it uses the SPU intrinsics that were part of Sony's/IBM's platform.
 But I was able to effectively translate it to use intel's SSE/AVX intrinsics with only one or two problems.

 There were two different operations I figured was worth exploiting SIMD for:

 1. Multiplying the various transformation matrices, since that's done for each object and their 4x4 nature is a natural fit for SIMD lanes
 2. Transforming our model space AABB vertices to clip space

 First, let's tackle matrix multiplication for 4x4 matrices.
-The biggest thing I struggle with on this one was understand how we can calculate an entire row of our resulting matrix at once.
-Let's start by consider how we'd calculate the $i$th row of our matrix for $C = AB$:
+The biggest thing I struggled with on this one was understanding how we can calculate an entire row of our resulting matrix at once.
+Let's start by considering how we'd calculate the $i$th row of our matrix for $C = AB$:

 $$
 \begin{aligned}